andlzanon/lod-personalized-recommender/README.md

 To run an explanation samples for the diverse explanations algorithm on the movielens dataset for the PageRank algorithm for a maximum of 2 users that have at least 0 interactions and a max of 20 interactions.
 To compare results with the ExpLOD algorithm change the parameter to explod on expl_alg parameter.
 Change the reordered_recs parameter to explain the reordered recommendations or the baseline algorithm:

     python main.py --mode=explanation --dataset=ml --begin=0 --end=1 --reord="PageRank" --nreorder=10 --pitems=0.1 --policy=last --min=0 --max=20 --max_users=2 --expl_alg=diverse --reordered_recs=0

+To evaluate the explanations diversity offline for the PageRank algorithm and movielens dataset use the command:

+    python main.py --mode=validate_expl --baseline=wikidata_page_rank8020 --dataset=ml --reordered_recs=0